jerik/jerik.github.io/content/getStartedKibana4.md

 # Kibana
 Open kibana in your webbrowser http://localhost:5601.
 Tell kibana to use the index *chef* and that you are not using the time-based-thing.

 If you click on *Discover* you get your chef/cooking data presented and can start to dig/configure around.

+---
+Created: 2016-02-11